sam-goodwin/punchcard/docs/4-shapes.md

 })
 ```

-... is the same as this JSON Schema:
+Is the same as this JSON Schema:

 ```json
 {